 After two years of full yields, this Spring Mountain District vineyard above Napa Valley set a very small crop in 2008.
 Despite mild summer weather, the grapes were ripe by Labor Day, two weeks earlier than usual.
 Harvest began September 5 with the young zinfandel, and ended the next week with the thirty-six year old petite sirah; individual parcels fermented separately on their natural yeasts.
 We pressed as the wines went dry, at eleven days on average.
 Following natural malolactic, we tasted the finished wines, selecting the five most intense to represent the vintage.
 The combined lots then aged for fourteen months in air-dried american oak.
 This full-bodied wine shows the rustic flavors and firm structure typical of zinfandel from York Creek.
 It will evolve over the next seven to eight years.
 JO (11/09)

 York Creek Vineyard, situated high on Spring Mountain, overlooks St. Helena and the Napa Valley from the west.
 Ridge came here in 1971 for the old-vine petite sirah.
 We first harvested York Creek zinfandel in 1975, and have made it in every vintage since.

-Fermentation: No inoculation; natural primary and secondary.
-(32% floating cap) Pressed at nine days.
+Fermentation: No inoculation; natural primary and secondary (68% submerged, 32% floating cap).
+Pressed at eleven days.

 Time in Barrel: Twelve months